 - Taste and adjust seasonings.

 - Pesto will be thick and can be thinned with cooking liquid from pasta.
-If serving as an appetizer thin with additional water or olive oil until you reach desired consistency.
+If serving as an appetizer thin with additional water until you reach desired consistency.

 Couscous and Vegetables